Core Dump

 Enable Kconfig

-CONFIG_ELF_COREDUMP=y /* Enable ELF Coredump */
+CONFIG_COREDUMP=y /* Enable Coredump */

 CONFIG_BOARD_COREDUMP_SYSLOG=y /* Enable Board Coredump, if exceptions and assertions occur, */